Joshfd05/DemoGenie/Backend/README.md

 # DemoGenie Backend (FastAPI)

 FastAPI backend that powers the DemoGenie frontend.
 Provides endpoints to replace frontend dummy data with real API responses, matching the exact JSON shapes used by the current UI.
+Includes AI-powered prep brief generation using OpenAI.

 ## Requirements
 - Python 3.11+